 Food and drinks: guest houses in Bürs and Bürserberg

 Public transport: Landbus line 81 Bludenz – Brand (Bürs Gasthaus Adler bus stop)

 Parking: Bürs electricity works

-SCHESAPLANA CIRCULAR TOUR with a possible overnight stay at the Mannheimerhütte
+with the option of an overnight stay at the Mannheimerhütte

 The Schesaplana is, at 2,965m, the highest mountain in the Rätikon.
 The national border between Austria and Switzerland runs above its summit.

 From the Palüdbahn, a narrow mountain path leads past the Palüdbach and the Glingabrunnen (a series of springs) which are connected underground to the Brand glacier.
 The trail continues into the picturesque Zalimtal.
 Halfway up, the Obere Brüggele Alpe are a great place to rest.
 The path continues via switchbacks to the Oberzalimhütte.
 Over the Leiberweg, part of which is a route blasted into the rocks for more experienced, steady and sure-footed hikers, it continues to Mannheimerhütte.
 From there, you reach the Brand Glacier on the Schesaplana.
 The glacier is generally easily walkable.
 Go back down to the Totalphütte on an well-trodden trail (be careful in Spring for snowfields!).
 Descend to Lünersee and over the Bösen Tritt (or take the Lünerseebahn) to Schattenlaganthütte.
 From here, you can go back to Brand on a decent footpath or take the bus from the valley station Lünerseebahn to Brand.

 Difference in altitude: 1,965m